How to Build an Outstanding Pre-Med Resume

 A pre-med student resume displays your most relevant achievements to show why you’re an excellent med school candidate.
 Think of your resume as a summary of your accomplishments in one convenient place for admissions committees to evaluate.
 Some schools don’t require a medical school resume in your application, whereas others do.

 Like hiring managers, admission committees typically scan resumes to look for keywords or phrases that catch their attention, amongst other components.
 Sometimes automated systems sort through these resumes to help pre-qualify the CV for further review.
+If you need help with adding these keywords to your resume, med school admissions help with Inspira Advantage is your best foot forward.

 Pre-Med Resume Sections